devlock01/devlock01/README.md

 Hi, I’m @devlock01

 I live in Berlin and I'm new to GitHub.
-Intetionally I want to share some of my (python) code as open source and hey, why not (virtually) meeting nice people around the world ?
+Intentionally I want to share some of my (python) code as open source and hey, why not
+(virtually) meeting nice people around the world ?

 Meanwhile is python (and pyqt) my passion.
 But there were also golden days with Perl, MySQL, PostgresSQL, jquery and the like before I